Rockingham County, North Carolina: Politics

 In the early 1990s, Rockingham was a swing county.
 Politically, the area is conservative.
 In recent years, voters in most of the county have favored Republicans, though Democrats retain some electoral strength in the city of Reidsville.
 As of November 2022, the county hosted over 61,684 registered voters.
 Republicans won all county elections in 2022.

 Economy

 Historically, Rockingham County's economy was largely based around textiles and tobacco.
 Textiles was largely based in the north of the county around Eden, while tobacco was centered in the south, particularly around Reidsville.
 The decline of these heritage industries in the 1990s hurt the county's economy.
 The county has experienced growth in recent years in tourism, manufacturing, and the creation of additional small businesses.
+Major employers in the county include the government, healthcare facilities, textile manufacturers such as Unifi and Gildan Yarns, firearms manufacturer Sturm, Ruger & Co., and Walmart.

 Rockingham has a poverty rate of 18 percent, above state and national averages.
 According to the American Community Survey, from 2017 to 2021 the estimated median household income was $46,993.
+For 2023, the North Carolina Department of Commerce rated the county as economically distressed.
+In December 2023, the county reported an unemployment rate of 3.5 percent.